les-tontons-crafters/xtrem-tdd-money-kata/c#/docs/2-portfolio.md

 # Implement Portfolio
-Implement the 2 new features :
+We have to implement two new features :

 ```text
 5 USD + 10 EUR = 17 USD